rmacfie/Ominify/ReadMe.markdown

         }
     }

-Then, you can get an url to the package by calling Ominifier.GetElement(packagePath).
+Then, you can get an url to the package by calling Ominifier.GetUrl(packagePath).
 The url will have a timestamp corresponding to the last modification time of any of the included files.
 When a browser calls the url, Ominify will return all the included files, minified and combined into one result.

     var url = Ominifier.GetUrl("/content/css/minified.css");
     // returns: /content/css/minified.css?t=986439696586564

-Or, get the whole element:
+Or, get the whole element with Ominifier.GetElement(packagePath):

     var htmlElement = Ominifier.GetElement("/content/css/minified.css");
     // returns: <link rel="stylesheet" href="/content/css/minified.css?t=986439696586564" />